EndBug/jest-pr-reporter/docs/metadata-usage.md

 ## Benefits

 - **Flexible** - Support for custom properties beyond just targetFile
-- **Easy to use** - Simple object assignment
+- **Easy to use** - Simple function call to create titles with metadata
-- **Backward compatible** - Works with existing tests
+- **Proper Jest integration** - Works with Jest's test structure
 - **Debug friendly** - Metadata is logged during test runs
+- **Clean output** - Metadata is automatically hidden from test titles in reports

 ## How It Works

-When you set `test.metadata.targetFile`, the reporter will:
+When you use `createTitleWithMetadata`, the reporter will:

+1. Encode the metadata as JSON in the test title after `::meta::`
+2. Automatically extract and use the metadata when generating reports
-1. Display "🎯 **Fix needed in:** [filename]" above the error details
+3. Display "🎯 **Fix needed in:** [filename]" above the error details
-2. Link to the specified file instead of just the test file
+4. Link to the specified file instead of just the test file
-3. Fall back to the test file path if no targetFile is specified
+5. Fall back to the test file path if no targetFile is specified
-4. Log the metadata in debug output for troubleshooting
+6. Log the metadata in debug output for troubleshooting
+7. Hide the metadata from displayed test titles in reports

+## Utility Functions

+### `createTitleWithMetadata(title, metadata)`

+Creates a test title with embedded metadata.

+### `parseTitleMetadata(title)`

+Parses a title to extract metadata and clean title.

+### `extractMetadataFromAncestors(ancestorTitles)`

+Extracts metadata from an array of ancestor titles (useful for describe blocks).

+### `cleanAncestorTitles(ancestorTitles)`

+Removes metadata from ancestor titles for clean display.

+## Important Notes

+- **Metadata is encoded in titles**: The metadata becomes part of the test title, so it's visible in Jest's output but automatically cleaned in reports
+- **Inheritance**: Tests inherit metadata from their parent describe blocks
+- **Fallback**: If no metadata is found, the reporter falls back to the test file path
+- **JSON format**: Metadata must be valid JSON (strings need quotes, etc.)